KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## HIGH PRIORITY
+- Change queue to use database so queue is not in memory.
 - Refactor koaxfr.py.
 Do we want this to be part of dep.py or standalone?
 - Test PSFR (NIRC2)
 - Test DRP (NIRC2, OSIRIS)